-We know there is some insta-love in the books as well, but the movie took it to an entirely different level.
+We know there is some insta-love in the City of Bones book as well, but the movie took it to an entirely different level.
 None of the relationships were believable, and the acting was beyond cringe-worthy.
 Do yourself a favor and pass on this movie if you are Mortal Instruments fan— it doesn’t do the books justice!

 2. Beautiful Creatures by Margaret Stohl and Kami Garcia